ic3202a/hello-world/README.md

 catch-all repository

-this is where I try things for my CS course :) I am learning to code
+this is where I try things for my CS course :)